-“Some people scrape all their money together to make the 20% down payment so they don’t have to pay for mortgage insurance, but they are picking the wrong poison because they are left with no savings at all,” he says.
+“Some people scrape all their money together to make the 20 percent down payment so they don’t have to pay for mortgage insurance, but they are picking the wrong poison because they are left with no savings at all,” he says.

 It’s risky to deplete savings

-Homebuyers who put 20% or more down don’t have to pay for mortgage insurance when getting a conventional mortgage.
+Homebuyers who put 20 percent or more down don’t have to pay for mortgage insurance when getting a conventional mortgage.
 That’s usually translated into substantial savings on the monthly mortgage payment.
-But it’s not worth the risk of living on the edge, says Conarchy.
+But it’s not worth the risk of living on the edge, Conarchy says.